Nebucatnetzer/network_inventory/README.md

 After you've entered the development environment with either method you can start the server with `make`.
 This will start a PostgreSQL database running inside a docker container and start the Django development server.
+You can then access it in the browser under the FQDN of your computer.
+E.g.
+`mypc.domain.local`.

 ## Environment Variables